PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 $ source ~/.bashrc
 ```

-## nope
+## Checking which aliases are available

-A new account on Springdale Linux will come with certain aliases.
 To see your aliases use the `alias` command:

 ```
 $ alias